2/Catorce: Commercial performance

 "2/Catorce" is one of Alejandro's most commercially successful songs in his career, peaking at number 43 on the Billboard Global 200.
 The song debuted at number 46 on the US Billboard Hot Latin Songs chart on May 29, 2021, becoming Alejandro's 15th entry.
 The following week, coinciding with the success of "Todo de Ti", "2/Catorce" climbed to number 26.
 Following the release of Vice Versa, the song reached its peak of number 11.
 The song was certified platinum (Latin) by the Recording Industry Association of America (RIAA), for track-equivalent sales of over 60,000 units in the United States.
-In Spain, "2/Catorce" peaked at number 12 and was certified double platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 80,000 units in the country.
+In Spain, "2/Catorce" peaked at number 12 and was certified triple platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 180,000 units in the country.
 The track reached number one in Dominican Republic, and number three in Nicaragua.
 It also peaked in the top 20 of Argentina, Colombia, and Paraguay.
 In Mexico, the song was certified double platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 280,000 units.